karolszweda/Motor-ESP-simulation-on-Arduino/README.md

 ## Project contains:
-1. Aduino files in "project" directory.
+1. Files to be compiled on Arduino UNO in "project" directory.
 2. Console app in "data" directory.